TheArchitect2000/Blockchain-based-IoT-Server/README.md

 ```
 Then save and close the `.env`

 ## C.2.
-How to Install Admin WebApp for administrator
+How to Install Admin Web App for administrator
 In Source_webapp folder, create `.env` file and update and enter the parameters.
 ```
 cd /home/iot_node_backend_web_app_source/admin_web_app/Source_webapp